 The Architectural Institute of British Columbia is an independent, professional self-regulatory body established in 1920 by provincial statute: the Architects Act.

-The Architectural Institute of British Columbia regulates the profession of architecture on behalf of the public.
+In the interest of the public, the Architectural Institute of British Columbia regulates the profession of architecture through a responsive regulatory framework.

 - Inclusive: Providing equal opportunity and supportive of diversity

 - Service-Oriented: Providing responsive, resourceful, and effective service

 What we do

 The AIBC provides a range of regulatory and outreach programs and services to serve the public, as well as programs and support for architects and other AIBC registrants.